 - freq: The frequency of the word represented by this node (i.e., how many times this specific word has been added to the dictionary).
-If this value is 0, it means that there is no word in the trie that ends at that node. - sum_prefix_freq: The total frequency of all words in the dictionary that have this string as a prefix, including the string itself. - cur max freq: The highest sum frequency among all child nodes of the current node. - next[26]: These are typical children pointers of a trie node.
+If this value is 0, it means that there is no word in the trie that ends at that node. - sum_prefix_freq: The total frequency of all words in the dictionary that have this string as a prefix, including the string itself. - cur_max_freq: The highest sum frequency among all child nodes of the current node. - next[26]: These are typical child pointers of a trie node.
 This is an array of 26 pointers, each representing one of the possible next letters ('a' to 'z').
 A pointer should be NULL if no words in the dictionary continue along that path.
 Typically, only a subset of these pointers will be active.

 As an example, the following trie is constructed after inserting the following list of words and their frequency.
-The numbers inside the nodes are written in the sequence of freq, sum_prefix_freq, cur_max_freq.
+The numbers inside a node represent its freq, sum_prefix_freq, cur_max_freq, respectively.